PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 #####
 ```

 We recommend you pause and try to figure this out yourself.
+There is many ways to solve this.

 The answer we found was: